DiegoReiriz/AkkaAgentsExample/README.markdown

 ```

-That code is enough to launch our akka agent, but we need a somebody listen in `localhost:9000` to check if everything is alright.
-Before creating the consumer agent we can check it using the **netcat** terminal utiity/program in a terminal as follows:
+That code is enough to launch our akka Actor, but we need a somebody listen in `localhost:9000` to check if everything is alright.
+Before creating the consumer Actor we can check it using the **netcat** terminal utiity/program in a terminal as follows:

 ```bash
   nc -lk 9000